redis/docs/content/operate/rs/release-notes/rs-7-4-2-releases/rs-7-4-2-tba.md

 ### Product lifecycle updates

 Redis Enterprise Software version 6.2 is approaching end-of-life, scheduled for August 31, 2024.
-After this date, version 6.2 will not be included in [supported upgrade paths]({{<relref "/operate/rs/installing-upgrading/upgrading/upgrade-cluster#supported-upgrade-paths">}}) for major releases of Redis Enterprise Software.
+After this date, Redis Enterprise Software version 6.2 will not be included in [supported upgrade paths]({{<relref "/operate/rs/installing-upgrading/upgrading/upgrade-cluster#supported-upgrade-paths">}}) for major releases of Redis Enterprise Software.
+For example, you will not be able to upgrade the cluster directly from Redis Enterprise Software version 6.2.x to 7.6.x.

+However, the next major Redis Enterprise Software release will still bundle Redis database version 6.2 and allow database upgrades from Redis database version 6.2 to 7.x.

 See the [Redis Enterprise Software product lifecycle]({{<relref "/operate/rs/installing-upgrading/product-lifecycle">}}) for more information about release numbers and the end-of-life schedule.